 It’s common for companies to claim in their marketing materials that their cables last millions of life cycles, but information regarding the testing process is usually much less transparent.
-Consumers need answers to questions like how were the continuous flexing properties verified, what research and development were done to say that this cable works, and is there any continuous testing to check the ongoing quality of the cable?
+Consumers need answers to questions like these: How were the continuous flexing properties verified?
+What research and development were done to say that this cable works?
+Is there any continuous testing to check the ongoing quality of the cable?

 - 12 m/s² on 50 meters travel inside a cable carrier